BDC Hamburger Icon

 • Billing address

 Send the customer a receipt or print one out if you have a mobile receipt printer.
-Most payment apps and virtual terminals give you the option to email receipts.
+Most payment apps and virtual terminals allow you to email receipts.

-After the transaction is settled, the money is deposited into your bank account, minus the processor’s fee.
+After the transaction settles, the money will be deposited into your bank account, minus the processor’s fee.

 Benefits of accepting credit cards by mobile phone